brennanbrown/berryhouse/src/portfolio/purelog.md

   - Ruby
   - RubyGems
   - Simply Jekyll Search
+docsDescription: "A responsive sidebar Jekyll theme, created with the Pure.css framework.
+It's designed for writers and bloggers and aims to be lightweight while offering features like separate sections for blogging, note-taking, and daily journal entries."
+docsTechnologies: "Jekyll, HTML, Pure.css, Ruby, RubyGems, Simply Jekyll Search"
 ---

 Purelog focuses on a clean reading experience with a timeless two‑pane layout.
 It’s tuned for writers who want structure without bloat, and includes optional sections for notes and daily entries alongside a traditional blog.